Virtualization-projects/rancher-labs-wiki/Rancher-2.x-Development-Overview.md

 ### Go Libraries

 # Contexts in rancher

 Controllers in rancher run in one of three contexts.
 The three contexts are scaled, management, and user.
 In an HA setup there are:
 * **one** scaledContext per **management server** (3)
 * **one** managementContext per **management server master** (1)
 * **one** userContext per **cluster**

 # Writing Tests

-There are two types of tests that concern most developers: unit tests and integration tests.
+There are three types of tests that concern most developers: unit, integration, and validation.

 ## Unit Tests

-Unit tests are written in go and should have the a file name that is ends with "_test.go", like so "catalog_test.go"
+Unit tests are written in go and handle code-level functionality such as testing single functions.
+They should have the a file name that is ends with "_test.go", like "catalog_test.go".

 ## Integration Tests

 Integration tests are written in python using Rancher's Python client.
+They mainly interact with the API the same way the UI or CLI would, in order to test high-level functionality.
+[See the readme for more info](https://github.com/rancher/rancher/blob/master/tests/integration/README.md).

+## Validation Tests

+Validation tests are also written in python using Rancher's Python client, and are used for more complex use-cases such as multi-cluster tests, as well as ensuring stability across cloud providers.
+They are not run on every PR via CI, but rather on a set schedule against different cloud environments.
+[See the readme for more info](https://github.com/rancher/rancher/blob/master/tests/validation/readme.md).